goozbach/resume/resume-source.md

 Services provided include system updates, configuration management, installation automation, Bash and Python scripting, training delivery, training course development, and other systems administration tasks.

-* Built a self-contained, portable training platform for the Department of Defense.
+* Designed and built a self-contained, portable training platform for the Department of Defense.
     + The customer needed a digital training environment in locations where we wouldn't have reliable internet access, or use of computers on-site.